Sample Student Work

 In-class activity

 After reading Jason Reynolds' novel in verse Long Way Down, students engaged in a variety of activities to dive deeper into the meaning of the poems and the structure of the language.
-In this activity, students worked collaboratively in groups to reconstruct one of the poems from the book.
-This hands-on activity got students debating language structure and discussing the poem's meaning.
+In this poetry puzzle lesson, students worked collaboratively in groups to reconstruct one of the poems from the book.
+This hands-on lesson got students debating language structure and discussing the poem's meaning.

 I provided each group with strips of paper with phrases from a poem.
 Students arranged the phrases in order without consulting the book, created a shape that connected to the poem's content, and explained their reasoning via annotations.
 Students presented their finished products to the rest of the class.